zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/index.md

 [Cadence and NVIDIA Unveil Groundbreaking Generative AI and Accelerated Compute-Driven Innovations](https://www.cadence.com/en_US/home/company/newsroom/press-releases/pr/2024/cadence-and-nvidia-unveil-groundbreaking-generative-ai-and.html) - Cadence's Orion molecular design platform will integrate with BioNeMo generative AI tool to accelerate therapeutic design and shorten time to trusted results in drug discovery.
 The combined platform will enable pharmaceutical companies to quickly generate and assess design hypotheses across various therapeutic modalities using on-demand GPU access.

 Find more user stories on NVIDIA's [Customer Stories](https://www.nvidia.com/en-us/case-studies/?industries=Healthcare%20%26%20Life%20Sciences&page=1) and [Technical Blog](https://developer.nvidia.com/blog/search-posts/?q=bionemo) sites.

-## BioNeMo Framework: Fundamentals

-BioNeMo Framework provides versatile functionalities for developing and training large-scale biology-based models.
-BioNeMo allows users to build and train biomolecular models by providing access to pre-trained models and common model components for accelerating drug discovery workflows.
-Built for supercomputing scale, the framework allows developers to easily configure and train distributed multi-node jobs with minimal code.

-BioNeMo is built on [NeMo](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/starthere/intro.html), a scalable and cloud-native generative AI framework for researchers to create, customize, and deploy large language models (LLMs).
-NeMo provides a robust environment for working with large learning models, including [NVIDIA Megatron](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/nlp/megatron.html) models.
-The BioNeMo Framework provides enhancements to PyTorch Lighting, such as hyperparameter configurability with YAML files and checkpoint management.
-Users can conveniently and quickly train models using these features, test them for desired tasks, and integrate them alongside existing applications.

-Some of the key features of BioNeMo Framework are:

-- Development and training of large transformer models using NVIDIA's Megatron framework.
-- Easy to configure multi-GPU, multi-node training with data parallelism, model parallelism, and mixed precision.
-- Model training recipes that can be readily implemented on DGX compute infrastructure.
-- Logging with Tensorboard and Weights and Biases to monitor the model training process.